pradeepelavarasan/Image-Classification--Tiny-ImageNet/README.md

 2) Mounted the Google Drive to Google Colab
 3) Extracted the images to Google Colab

-Above process if more efficient for using the images.
+Above process is more efficient for using the images.

-### Functions required for building custom RESNET
+### Custom Model Design based on RESNET and DENSENET

 Considerations for the model design:
 1) Size of the images